-Many people use bovine colostrum supplements to help boost muscle mass and strength, combat the signs of aging, and minimize Leaky Gut Syndrome (LGS).
-Furthermore, bovine colostrum may help stabilize glucose levels and reduce the risk of catabolism, i.e. the destruction of muscle.
+Many people use bovine colostrum supplements to help increase muscle mass and strength, combat the signs of aging, and minimize symptoms of leaky gut.
+Furthermore, bovine colostrum may help stabilize glucose levels between meals by its ability to promote anabolism within the body’s muscles.

 - Glucose is a simple sugar that produces carbon dioxide, oxygen, and nitrogen components.

 - Glucose is manufactured by plants and provides energy used by cells throughout an individual’s body.

 - Glucose also is found in the human bloodstream and referred to as “blood sugar.”